NatthaponSoisangwan/django-react/README.md

 At the end of the Getting Started Section, you should have the app running in a browser (http://localhost:3000).
 You must also have the perspectiveapi server running.
 Note that you can always access the website from any browser once the servers are running by going to (http://localhost:3000).
 The Edge browser is slow, Chrome is recommended.
 To get a mobile-like experience, access developer tools on Chrome or run the browser in windowed mode like a phone.
 The app can also be accessed on a phone (see https://docs.google.com/document/d/1Ps27RZfLg1lLbW_9zJyMSserA0G_R5keGrgEoZxD3wc/edit).

+The app comes with prepopulated reviews for testing purposes.

 ## Run the application (Use if everything has already been installed)
 You will need three terminals: one pointed to the frontend, one for the backend, and the perspectiveapi server.